The Camel

 Christmas again, Jesus, another one.

-London’ East End.
+London’s East End.

-Her heels stab the wet pavement like they’re trying to kill it, clack-clack, clack-clack, some secretary’s last fuck-you to the day.
-Everybody running for the Underground or the pub, same difference: heat, noise, cheap beer that tastes like rust and lament.
+her heels stab the wet pavement like they’re trying to kill it, clack-clack, clack-clack, some secretary’s last fuck-you to the day. everybody running for the Underground or the pub, same difference — heat, noise, cheap beer that tastes like rust and lament.

-Out there, the whores stand freezing their asses off in skirts the size of handkerchiefs, thighs turning blue, wind knifing up between their legs while they lean into car windows and try to remember what it felt like to feel something besides cold.
+out there the whores freeze in skirts the size of handkerchiefs, thighs going blue, the wind knifing up between their legs while they lean into car windows. price, place, punter, it doesn’t matter. money’s money, warmth is warmth, and both are in short supply.

-Pie and mash and a pint of something dark that doesn’t ask questions.
-I sit there chewing gristle and the remains of yesterday, watching the same old faces lose at the same old game, my ten quid scratchcard and newspaper on the table.
+I get off at Bethnal Green, legs half dead, lungs full of diesel. a short walk to The Camel, pie and mash and a pint of something dark that doesn’t ask questions.
+I sit there chewing gristle and the remains of yesterday, watching the same old faces lose at the same old game, my ten-quid scratch card and the paper on the table.

-Merry fucking Christmas, everybody.
+merry fucking Christmas, everybody.

 scratch-off silver moon,

-lotto whispers jackpot jazz,
+the lotto whispers jackpot,

-dreams blow away—gone
+dreams blow away — gone